Jewel Hampton

-Jewel Hampton (born December 23, 1989) is an American football running back who is currently a free agent.
+Jewel Hampton (born December 23, 1989) is an American former football running back.
 He played college football at Southern Illinois and signed with the San Francisco 49ers as an undrafted free agent in 2012.

-Early years
+Early life

 He attended Warren Central High School in Indianapolis.
 He was named to the First-team All-State in his senior season after he rushed for 2,095 rushing yards and 27 rushing touchdowns.

 College career

 University of Iowa

 He played three seasons at Iowa and finished with a total of 577 rushing yards, 8 rushing touchdowns, 3 receptions and 6 receiving yards and one receiving touchdown.

 Southern Illinois

 In his Junior season at Southern Illinois, he was selected as MVFC Newcomer of the Year following the conclusion of the season.
 He was selected to the Second-team All-Conference team in his senior season.
 He was named to the MVFC All-Newcomer team.
 He was a two-time MVFC Newcomer of the Week during his junior season.